-50% of the world drinks instant coffee, but do we really know what goes into it?
+50% of the world drinks instant coffee, but do we really know what goes in it?

 Instant coffee is surprisingly, actually real coffee.
 Whole beans are roasted, ground and brewed into an extract, so that part’s the same.

-What happens after, making it instant, is the difference between instant and ground coffee.
+What happens after to make it instant is the difference between instant and ground coffee.

 So what’s involved in this process?

 To put it in simple terms, dehydration.
 What makes coffee instant is when all the water is removed from the brewed product, leaving behind dehydrated crystals of coffee.
 To make it coffee again, you just add water.

 Reasons why you should switch to Ground Coffee

 One cup of instant coffee, containing one teaspoon of powder, may contain 30–90 mg of caffeine, while one cup of regular (filter) coffee contains 70–140 mg.